Boubird Childcare Terms and Conditions, Policies & Procedures

 4. Booking procedure

 The parent’s employ a nanny who is exclusive to their booking for the entire week.
-Except for evening babysitting when the nanny can work an extra evening or two for a different family.
+Except for evening babysitting when the nanny can work an extra hours for a different family.

 The nanny uses the family’s accommodation as a base for the children to eat, sleep and play.